a2stuff/a2d/desktop/README.md

 ## Segments and Overlays

+### Bootstrap

+`../lib/bootstrap.s`

+The first $300 bytes are loaded at $2000 by `DESKTOP.SYSTEM`.

+Invoked at $2000; patches the ProDOS QUIT routine (at LC2 $D100) then invokes it.
+That gets copied to $1000-$11FF and run by ProDOS.
+This stays resident so quitting from subsequent programs will re-run it.

+The quit handler stashes the current prefix and re-patches ProDOS with itself.
+It then loads in Loader segment of DeskTop and invokes it.

 ### Loader

 `loader.s`

-Invoked at $2000; patches the ProDOS QUIT routine (at LC2 $D100) then invokes it.
-That gets copied to $1000-$11FF and run by ProDOS.

-The invoked code stashes the current prefix and re-patches ProDOS with itself.
-It then (in a convoluted way) loads in the second $200 bytes of `DESKTOP` at $2000 and invokes that.

 This code then loads the rest of the file as a sequence of segments, moving them to the appropriate destination in aux/banked/main memory.